adlinktech/litebmc-fwupd/README.md

-## Lite BMC Firmware Flash Utility
+**Lite BMC Firmware Flash utility** to update the SEMA BMC firmware.

-Provides LiteBMC firmware Flash Utiluty on SMARC ARM & x86-64 platforms.
 It uses I2C (for arm) / SMBUS(for x86) to communicate with the Lite BMC.
 This document will help to understand the Flash Firmware Utility supported features and how user can use it.